 - Experienced English-speaking guides – on guided tours

-We hope that the Camino de Santiago for Dummies has been helpful, however, if you still have questions, or if you want to start planning your Camino de Santiago trip, Contact us below.
+We hope that the Camino de Santiago for Dummies has been helpful, however, if you still have questions, or if you want to start planning your Camino de Santiago trip, please don’t hesitate to contact us.